MinhAnh-Corp/generate-address-wallet/src/explanations/en/who-we-are.md

 # How I Built This Web App

-I used **Cursor** (an AI-powered code editor) to build this wallet tools web application, along with some experience in web development.
+I used **Cursor** (an AI-powered code editor) to build this wallet tools web application, along with some experience in web development, including building the explorer for [STOChain](https://stochainscan.io/en).

 ## Tech Stack